 8) Very loud.

-If you’re looking for a quiet flight, this may not be the model for you.
+If you’re looking for a quiet flight, this may not be the model for you (The Mavic 2 Pro is a great example of how quiet a drone can be, while also filming very well).
 This thing is louder than the Phantom and I happen to think the Phantom is pretty loud.

 My point on noise is that I typically do not want to fly and disturb anyone or anything.
 One additional thing to note is that the noise is transferred over to the video recording since the GoPro camera does record noise so you will hear a lot of buzzing.